-Apple's got so big that it is building a new campus to compliment its campus at One Infinite Loop.
-Here are 46 facts about the new Apple campus, which is referred to by many as the 'Spaceship Campus' due to its flying saucer-like design.
+Apple's got so big that it is building a new campus to complement its campus at One Infinite Loop.
+Here are 46 facts about the new Apple campus, which is referred to by many as the 'Spaceship Campus' due to its flying-saucer-like design.

 The mystery person went back with their drone in February, showing us how much difference a month can make at Apple's new campus.

 Then, in March, AppleInsider posted a drone captured video to Vimeo entitled "Apple Campus 2 Tour", which you can see here:

 The most interesting video, however, is one that was released at the end of March.
 This is the best glympse so far of Apple's new spaceship campus, showing us the sheer scale of the project.
 You can see that here:

 How big is Apple's new campus?

 1. The new Apple Campus will be set in a 2.8 million-square-foot area.

 3. It will house more than 13,000 Apple employees in one building.

 4. The building is more than a mile around.

 5. There will be 300,000 square feet of research facilities and underground parking.